 CBD can also interact with some medications.
 Drugs that come with a grapefruit warning tend to be unsafe to use with CBD.
 Much like grapefruit, CBD can affect the way your body processes certain medications.
-To be safe, you should always talk to your doctor before trying CBD.
+To be safe, you should always talk with your doctor before trying CBD.

 CBD is one of the dozens of cannabinoids in cannabis and hemp plants.
 Cannabinoids are chemicals inside these plants that affect our bodies in various ways.
 CBD has been linked to multiple health benefits.
 On its own, CBD is non-impairing, meaning it won’t get you “high.”

 Hemp plants are a type of plant in the Cannabis genus.
 The legal definition of hemp is that it contains less than 0.3 percent THC, meaning that it’s not likely to get you high.
 Hemp could contain high amounts of CBD and other cannabinoids.